nodejs/community-committee/README.md

 Before you get started, here's a broad outline of the Community Committee's governance structure:

 - **Community Committee:** meta-level admin concerns, cross-cutting with other groups like the Node.js TSC, OpenJS Foundation CPC, and Working Groups
-  - **Initiatives:** focused on specific tasks, independent from the Community Committee but sharing what they're doing in Community Committee bi-weekly meetings.
+  - **Initiatives:** focused on specific tasks, independent from the Community Committee but sharing what they're doing in the Community Committee's [bi-weekly meetings][meeting-search].

 As seen here, most of the community work that immediately affects the project is done within the numerous **initiatives**.
 We recommend checking the [list of initiatives](#strategic-initiatives) below and getting involved with one that you find interesting!
-If nothing suits your fancy and you have concrete ideas, open an issue here!
+If nothing is particularly interesting to you and you have concrete ideas, [open an issue][open-an-issue] here!
 We can help to point you in the right direction.

 To **get started** with contributing, you should read the [Contributing Guidelines](./CONTRIBUTING.md) document.
 This document details the roles you can take on.
 It also includes a guide to contributing and links to `good first issue`s where we're looking for help.

-If you're interested in participating in the Community Committee directly, you're more than welcome to join via the Zoom link posted in our bi-weekly meeting issues.
+If you're interested in participating in the Community Committee directly, you're more than welcome to join via the Zoom link posted in our [bi-weekly meeting][meeting-search] issues.

 ## Strategic Initiatives